algolia/instantsearch/README.md

     --app-id <appId>                                   The application ID
-    --api-key <apiKey>                                 The Algolia search API key --index-name <indexName>                           The main index of your search --main-attribute <mainAttribute>                   The main searchable attribute of your index --attributes-for-faceting <attributesForFaceting>  The attributes for faceting
+    --api-key <apiKey>                                 The Algolia search API key --index-name <indexName>                           The main index of your search --attributes-to-display <attributesToDisplay>      The attributes of your index to display --attributes-for-faceting <attributesForFaceting>  The attributes for faceting
     --template <template>                              The InstantSearch template to use --library-version <libraryVersion>                 The version of the library